roboscienceorg/book/source/ROS/FundamentalROS.rst

 message, which is defined as a combination of primitive data types or other messages.
 Some messages include a common header, which includes a sequence number, time stamp and a physical origin known as a frame ID.
-For example, a “Twist” message contains 6 Float64 values; a 3-D vector of linear velocities as well as a 3-D vector of angular velocities.
+For example, a *Twist* message contains 6 Float64 values; a 3-D vector of linear velocities as well as a 3-D vector of angular velocities.
 This message is widely used to describe the velocity of a body in ROS.